Anne Rice: Film

-A film adaptation of Christ the Lord was reported to be in the early stages of development in February 2012.
+A film adaptation of Christ the Lord: Out of Egypt was reported to be in the early stages of development in February 2012.
 It was reported that Chris Columbus had signed on to produce, and that Cyrus Nowrasteh had already completed the script.
 On November 8, 2014, during an interview with her long-time editor, Victoria Wilson, at the Chicago Humanities Festival, Rice revealed that filming had finished on the movie and was going into post-production.
 The film, titled The Young Messiah, was released in 2016.

 In August 2014, Universal Pictures had acquired the rights to Rice's Vampire Chronicles.
-However, in November 2016, when Universal Pictures did not renew the contract, the film and television rights reverted to Rice, who began developing The Vampire Chronicles into a television series with her son, Christopher.
+In November 2016, when Universal Pictures did not renew the contract, the film and television rights reverted to Rice, who began developing The Vampire Chronicles into a television series with her son, Christopher.

 Television

 In 1997, Rice wrote the story for a television pilot entitled Rag and Bone, featuring elements of both horror and crime fiction.
 Screenwriter James D. Parriott penned the screenplay, and the pilot ultimately aired on CBS, starring Dean Cain and Robert Patrick.